We are strongly opposed to these plans, for a number of reasons.

 It does not make sense to try and improve standards by closing one of the biggest and best CHD services in the UK.
-NHS England have not been able to explain how their plans will improve the care that our patients receive.
+NHS England has not been able to explain how its plans will improve the care that our patients receive.

 There is absolutely no evidence that the co-location of children’s services improves patient care, and many doctors consider it unnecessary in the 21st century digital age.

 Royal Brompton is internationally recognised as a world-leading centre for research into new treatments for CHD in adults.

 Closing our CHD service would put all this at risk, dismantling expert teams that work well together and produce a great deal of vital, life-changing research.
 It would hinder the search for better treatments and put the UK’s status as world leader in this field in jeopardy.

 Find out more about our research into adult CHD.